 The shift therefore is to: engage physically often, digitally by exception; experiment with everything, but focus on the few initiatives that will address the needs of the customer; provide a service for the individual and product(s) for the masses.

 People have different responses to stress.
 While some retreat and desperately cling to the known and predictable others run towards the proverbial fire, eager to play their part in the disaster management.
 The key is to identify those individuals who thrive under pressure.
 A pressured environment can inspire people to come up with creative and innovative solutions.
 This pressure is often achieved by tight deadlines or unstable environments – such as the one we are currently experiencing.

 Only focusing on what you are good at, can easily become the straight jacket that will suffocate a business.
-Many businesses will enter their biggest challenge yet, for others – this will create the ideal environment that will propel them to the next level.
+Many small businesses will enter their biggest challenge yet, for others – this will create the ideal environment that will propel them to the next level.
 In order to be part of the latter, choose your investor and management teams wisely.

 Once your core teams have been identified, unleash them to: expand on their existing strengths and capabilities; be creative in crafting the strategy; and innovative in seeking solutions which will result in success.

 Written By Erin Louw, Retail Capital Chief Brand Officer.